TheRealAnonymous008/quartz/content/details/computer science/computer architecture/x86 Architecture.md

 5. The `ESP` register cannot be used as an index register
 6. Scale factors can only be used with the index registers.
 # Instructions
-* A complete instruction set is found [here](https://msyksphinz-self.github.io/riscv-isadoc/html/index.html).
-Pseudo-instructions [here](https://michaeljclark.github.io/asm.html).
+* A complete instruction set is found [here](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html)
-* Some additional standards to look out for: Multiplication, Division, and Floating Point.